A A A

 You can make a difference!
 Volunteers just like you share kindness and touch lives here at COA.
 Here are our current volunteer needs:

-Ponte Vedra Memory Center – Is looking for an IMEP Sub Volunteer on Mondays from 9:00 – 12:30 and a permanent volunteer on Tuesdays and/or Thursdays from 8:30 – 2:00.
-This individual will help the program facilitator during class by distributing class materials, helping to serve snacks and/or lunch and help with clean up.
+Ponte Vedra Memory Center – Is looking for an IMEP Sub Volunteer on Mondays from 9:00 – 12:30 and a permanent volunteer on Thursdays from 10:30 – 12:30.
+This individual will help to serve snacks and/pick-up lunches at Vicars Landing and help with clean up.
 Please consider helping with this wonderful program designed for those experiencing early memory loss.

 Click the link above to download a new volunteer packet.
 For more information and/or to schedule your interview, please contact COA’s Volunteer Coordinator at volunteer@coasjc.org or 904-209-3686.